fradamt/HitStar/README.md

 Want to play with your K-Pop loving friends?
 Simply generate a card game with a K-Pop playlist!
 Want to keep it at the more general hits?
 Use the open playlists as inspiration.
 Do you want to avoid the hassle to print out the cards?
 In the app you have the chance to pick random songs from desired folders without the need to scan a QR-Code.
-This is perfect for a on the go quizz-session or Hitster-Bingo.
+This is perfect for an on the go quizz-session or Hitster-Bingo.

 Anyway.
 In the [description](https://github.com/Born2Root/HitStar/#how-to-build-your-own-game) you learn howto: